£17.49 – £34.99

 Nepalese landraces haven’t yet been affected by introduced modern hybrids, but it’s only a matter of time.
 This is an authentic Nepalese landrace and a must-have for collectors.

-Photos show dry-sieved Nepali charas, and two distinct landraces from Midwest Nepal, one specialized for resin, one multipurpose.
-They give an idea of what to expect from this landrace from Rolpa.
+Photos show dry-sieved Nepali charas, and two previously collected distinct landraces from elsewhere in Midwest Nepal, one specialized for resin, one multipurpose.
+The last two indoor photos show a plant from this more recent accession from Rolpa.

 12 seeds, 5 seeds